pugetsoundandvision/information/README.md

 ## General Resources:
 * [MediaConch](https://mediaarea.net/MediaConch/) A tool that allows extensive compliance testing for digitized files.
 Indispensable tool for confirming that outsourced reformatting projects meet internal standards.
+* [MediaInfo](https://mediaarea.net/en/MediaInfo) An essential tool for viewing extensive metadata of A/V files.
+Available in GUI and CLI form.
 * [ffmprovisr](https://amiaopensource.github.io/ffmprovisr/) A tool that provides annotated examples for a variety of FFMPEG commands to accomplish common A/V preservation tasks!
 I very good starting point for people trying to understand FFMPEG.
 Created at AMIA Hack Day.
 * [The Cable Bible](https://github.com/amiaopensource/cable-bible) A comprehensive guide to cables you might encounter in A/V preservation.
 Maintained by MIAP's Ethan Gates.